alexgurr/react-coding-challenges/README.md

 People use these challenges for interviews.
 By putting the solutions behind a collaboration wall/invite-only repository we can discourage candidates from simply looking up the solutions.

 &nbsp;
+# Why does it take so long for updates/new challenges?
+I work on these challenges & solutions in my spare time, on top of a full time job and all the other stuff.
+Because of this, I don't always get a lot of time to maintain and add new challenges.
+Interested in becoming a collaborator or submitting your own challenge? **Reach out below.**

+&nbsp;
 # Thoughts or feedback
 Conflicting opinion about a challenge difficulty rating?
 Need some help or guidance?
 Got a challenge idea?
 Get in touch via www.alexgurr.com.